root-project/root/math/genvector/doc/index.md

 The vector classes support methods for:

 - computation of the dot product via Dot(),
-- comptuation of the cross product via Cross(),
+- computation of the cross product via Cross(),
 - construction of a unit vector via Unit().